 1. Social Media

 Use social media to tell your story about Team Roswell!
 Why are you fundraising for cancer cures?
 How can your audience get involved and help you meet your goal?
 We created a social media badge to post to your Facebook, Twitter or Instagram.
 Use it to grab people’s attention and then share your story.
-It’s also a great idea to link to your online fundraising page so it’s easier for people to donate to you.
+Don’t forget to share the link to your Facebook fundraiser!

 3. Ask for specifics

-Being specific when asking for donations is essential on Giving Tuesday.
-Most donors want to see their gift have a direct impact on the cause, so it’s important to promote the facts about Team Roswell and Roswell Park, in order to get the best fundraising results.
-Share this link with your donors to help them understand how their contribution is making a difference!
+Speaking of asking, being specific when asking for donations is essential on Giving Tuesday.
+Most donors want to see their gift have a direct impact on the cause, so it’s important to promote the facts about Team Roswell and Roswell Park in order to get the best fundraising results.
+Share this link with your donors to help them understand how their contribution is making a difference.

 4. Track Your Progress

 Make a goal for yourself on Giving Tuesday and create a goal tracker.
-Whether it’s a thermometer or social media updates, make sure there’s a way for people to see your progress.
-If people see your thermometer increasing rapidly, they might become inclined to join the excitement!
+Whether it’s a thermometer or a social media update, make sure there’s a way for people to see your progress.
+If people see your thermometer increasing rapidly, they may be inclined to join the excitement!
 Or if somebody sees you are only $100 away from your goal, they may be willing to help you meet it.

 After all, this is the season of giving.
 Many people want to give back around the holidays and this is your chance to help them.
-Remind people of the holiday spirit and that their contributions will make a difference emotionally and spiritually to our patients during the Holiday Season.
+Remind people of what the holidays are all about (giving back) and that their contributions will make a difference emotionally and spiritually to Roswell Park’s patients.